sangam28si24/diffusion_model_trials/new_crystal/crystal_diffusion_documentation.md

 # Crystal Diffusion Model

 ---
-This notebook builds an **AI that generates brand-new crystal structures** (like atoms arranged in a solid material).
-It does this using a technique called a **Diffusion Model** — the same core idea behind AI image generators like Stable Diffusion, but applied to materials science.
+This notebook thanks about an **Diffusion model that generates brand-new crystal structures** (like atoms arranged in a solid material).
+It does this using a technique called a **Diffusion Model**, the same core idea behind AI image generators like Stable Diffusion, but applied to materials science.

 **The big idea in plain English:**
 1. Take real crystal structures (like Aluminum, Iron, Diamond)